tasmota/docs/Commands.md

 When a command mentions resetting to *"firmware default"* it means the setting will revert to the one in the flashed binary file.
 If you used `user_config_override.h` at compile time it will revert to those.

+> [!NOTE]
-?> Beside results initiated by a command (synchronous) you can get asynchronous results initiated by rule trigger, telemetry event, commands from other source or changed device values.
+> Beside results initiated by a command (synchronous) you can get asynchronous results initiated by rule trigger, telemetry event, commands from other source or changed device values.
 Simply put, other messages may precede messages published as a result of your commands.
 For example:
 A `tele/%topic%/STATUS` message (sent every 300 seconds by default) may appear exactly after you issue `Power off` command and before you receive `stat/%topic%/RESULT = {"POWER":"OFF"}` message.